sgraaf/Replicate-Toronto-BookCorpus/README.md

 Replicating the Toronto BookCorpus dataset consists of three parts:
 1. Getting the download URLs of the plaintext books (optional)
 2. Downloading the plaintext books
-3. Pre-processing the plaintext books (WIP)
+3. Pre-processing the plaintext books

 ### 1. Getting the download URLs of the plaintext books (optional)
 The first part is optional, as I have already provided a list of download URLS in `book_download_urls.txt` ready to use.
 Nonetheless, you can recreate this list as follows: